Q: Can you give me a quick rundown of your life story?

 Q: Why do you want to run for this office?

 A: So, I really want to run for Vice President of Academic Affairs because I believe that first and foremost before we are members of any sort of organizations, we are students here at The University of Alabama, and ultimately we are here to receive an education, and I feel like I have really good ideas as to how to help students have an overall academic experience as well as reach out to nontraditional students and ensure that students can graduate within a 4-year time span.

 Q: What makes you the best choice for this office?

-Q: What is your biggest goal for this position?
+Q: Sure.
+What’s your biggest goal for the position?

 Q: What’s the first thing you would do if elected?